autarch/houseabsolute.com/content/new-resume/index.md

 * Capable of providing **technical leadership, shaping the development workflow, providing mentoring for other staff, hiring, and managing teams**.
-* Able to **gather requirements** and **communicate clearly about technical problems** across a company.
+* Able to **gather requirements** and **communicate clearly about technical problems** across teams and departments.
 * A proven **track record of [hiring](https://blog.urth.org/2019/07/11/a-technical-hiring-process-revisited/)** excellent developers.
-* **Prolific FOSS author** of [a variety of projects](https://github.com/houseabsolute/) in Rust and Go as well as Perl's [DateTime.pm](https://metacpan.org/pod/DateTime) library and [many other Perl libraries](https://metacpan.org/author/DROLSKY).
+* **Prolific FOSS author** of [a variety of projects](https://github.com/houseabsolute/) in Rust and Go, as well as Perl's [DateTime.pm](https://metacpan.org/pod/DateTime) library and [many other Perl libraries](https://metacpan.org/author/DROLSKY).
 * Extensive experience with **technical writing and documentation**, including